myshkins/ak0/blog/posts/1_monitoring.md

+### cool title bro
 Here is a sample blog post.
+This could be something like a long intro paragraph that has some intro stuff. like what is it all about really?
+Let me tell you cuz I know.

+##### this would be a header
+So here is the first paragraph and I'll get into some juicy deails right off the bat.
+Take a look at this stuff below here.
 Here is a code snippet:
 ```go
 package helpers